garidium/g-ffl-cockpit/README.txt

 8. Keep your customers updated on the order status with configurable email templates
 9. View a report of all items being listed, including pricing from each distributor, there is also an Excel export.
 10. Works tightly with the g-FFL Checkout plugin to automatically mark firearms as requiring FFL selection during checkout.
-11. Integrated Help Videos (under development)
+11. Integrated Help Videos and Help Center
 12. Integrated Log files, so you can monitor the status of your inventory synchronization
 13. Fulfillment Reports